- Our Farm

 Apples and Pears

-If you’ve come to the stand in the fall, you may have already tried some of the many heirloom varieties of apples that are planted in the little 1 acre orchard behind the Redman House.
-In addition to those, we have a few acres of Hudson’s Golden Gem, Rubanette, Waltanna, and Jonagolds that started to bear in 2010 and should continue to give us a decent crop.
+If you’ve come to the stand in the fall, you may have already tried some of the heirloom varieties of apples that we grow.
+We have a few acres of Hudson’s Golden Gem, Rubanette, Waltanna, and Jonagold apples at our home farm that started to bear in 2010 and continue to give us a small apple crop each year.

-We’re also looking for our pears to come into production!
-We have planted several varieties, including three French butter pears (Hardy Beurré, Beurré Superfine, Easter Beurré), Harrows Delight, Warren, and Seckel.
+In 2013 our pears also came into production!
+We have several varieties, including three French butter pears (Hardy Beurré, Beurré Superfine, Easter Beurré), Harrows Delight, Warren, and Seckel.
 Seckels are an American variety, developed near Philadelphia at the end of the 18th century.
 They’re small and not suited for long distance traveling, but are fine textured, juicy, and syrupy—a perfect fruit for the farmstand, farmers market, or CSA.

 Avocados and Eggs